manzitresor/express-crud/README.md

 > Features to be added in this project include.

-- JavasScript
-- Algorithims
+- Home Page
-- Database
+- About Page
-- Ruby
+- Contact Page

 <p align="right">(<a href="#readme-top">back to top</a>)</p>